quantifiedcode/python-anti-patterns/docs/correctness/unused_argument.rst

 Description
 -----------

-An argument is not used in the body of the respective function or method.
+An argument wich was defined in the header of a function or method is not used its body.

 Example
 -------